-Pros: Cheap and available Cons: Can dry out wounds that need moisture, best when used with ointment.
-Non-woven gauze is best if you can find it, but regular (woven) gauze will also work.
+Pros: Cheap and available

+Cons: Can dry out wounds that need

+moisture, best when used with ointment.

+Nonwoven gauze is best if you can find it,

+but regular (woven) gauze will also work.

+SPECIALTY DRESSINGS

-SPECIALTY DRESSINGS Pros: There are many specialized dressings that may be provided that work well for specific situations.
+Pros: There are many specialized dressings available that work well for specific situations.

 Cons: Typically expensive and hard to find.